Don’t Miss Out on the Latest Updates.

 Alzheimer's disease is a kind of dementia that causes brain cells to degenerate and die.
-It is a progressive disorder characterised by a continuous decline in thinking behavioral and social skills.
+It is a progressive disorder characterised by a continuous decline in thinking, behavioral and social skills.
 Early signs may be short term memory loss.
-Gradually a patient experiences severe memory impairment and lose the ability to perform everyday tasks.
-In advanced stages of the disease complications from severe loss of brain function — such as dehydration malnutrition or infection — result in death.
+Gradually, a patient experiences severe memory impairment and lose the ability to perform everyday tasks.
+In advanced stages of the disease, complications from severe loss of brain function such as dehydration, malnutrition or infection result in death.
 There is no cure for this disease.
 But some medications may temporarily help deal with symptoms or slow the rate of decline.
 Because there are no treatments for Alzheimer's disease, it is crucial that we find ways to prevent it and delay its onset.
 Even a small reduction in risk can make a huge difference.